FabianGD/PlasmonicMEEP/README.md

 # 3. Create a new environment and install the necessary packages
 conda create -n pmeep -c conda-forge pymeep=*=mpi_mpich_* joblib pandas matplotlib h5py mpi4py

-# 4. After installation (this may take a while ...), you can activate your new environment
+# 4. After installation (this may take a while ...), you can activate your new environment ...
+conda activate pmeep

-# and install the package.
+# 5. ... and install the package.
-# 4. a.
+# 5. a.
 Clone the upstream repository
 git clone \
    https://gitlab.com/theoretical-chemistry-jena/quantum-dynamics/plasmonic-meep.git \
    /beegfs/$USER/plasmonic-meep

-# 4. b.
+# 5. b.
 Now go to the directory ...
 cd /beegfs/$USER/plasmonic-meep

-# 4. c. ... and install the package using pip.
+# 5. c. ... and install the package using pip.
 The "-e" allows you to edit the files directly.
 pip install -e .
 ```